 Table of Contents

-The United Services Automobile Association (USAA) consistently earns high praise from U.S. service members and their families for worldwide accessibility and excellent customer service.
+The United Services Automobile Association (USAA) is an insurance and financial services that consistently earns high praise from U.S. servicemembers and their families for worldwide accessibility, benefits and excellent customer service.

-The best part is that once you join, you’re a member for life, and you can pass on membership to your spouse and children.
+The best part is that once you join, you’re a member for life!
+Plus, you can pass on membership to your spouse and children.
+One of the biggest benefits of USAA membership is each member gets a voice in company decisions and receives annual distributions from surpluses in collected insurance premiums.

 Here’s what you need to know to determine whether you’re eligible for membership and what benefits you’ll enjoy.